vibbits/training-material/topics/protein-structure-analysis/tutorials/compare-structures/tutorial.md

 High BFactors are yellow, low BFactors are blue.

+**TODO Add h5p.
+Get clarification: answer options?
+Is this a yes or a no?**

 ### {% icon question %} Questions

 Do you see a correlation between the BFactors and the variability in the structure?